jackokring/supercollider-demos/README.md

 ## basics.scd

-This is the main toolkit adaptation loader.
+This is the main toolkit loader.
 It sets many defaults, and makes GUI building easier.
 It is the only file which has to be directly loaded.
 The rest are loaded relative to it.
-There are some exceptions such as C++ UGens, but they are likely to be added as Quarks.
-The basic Appegiator works off the keys, and MIDI is used to set the base note (when available).
-The initial beat will drop, to maintain sync, as there is a one beat lag.
+There may be some exceptions such as C++ UGens, but they are likely to be added as Quarks.
+The basic appegiator works off the keys, and MIDI is used to set the base note (when available).
+The initial beat should drop, to maintain sync, as there is a one beat lag.
 A faster MIDI clocking could be used, but this would waste resources which are better spent on making noise.

-There is a faster MIDI clock, but it is for controller sync only.
-As resources are better spent on noise instead of controller
-GUI updating, the trend is for the GUI to updated at a slower rate.
+There is a MIDI clock, but it is for  sync only.
+As resources are better spent on noise instead of controller GUI updating, the trend is for the GUI to updated at a slower rate.
 Not that you'd notice but the GUI updates the busses, and so this is a little more involved than would first appear, and involves controller ID functions, and an occasional value poke back.
 It has the effect of snapping GUI controls back sometimes after being altered in the GUI.
 The motors are strong in this one!